 The Company has begun the development of five new less-lethal ammunition rounds.
 These new rounds will be a modified version of the BIP, four of which will carry a payload (a marking liquid, a marking powder, pepper spray and a pungent odor) and the fifth of which is a lower cost practice round.
-SDI expects to complete development of these five new ammunition rounds by the second quarter of calendar 2013.
+SDI expects to complete development of these five new ammunition rounds by the fourth quarter of calendar 2013.
+The Company has now moved into the testing phase with the payload rounds.